 With any luck, that’ll get you back to where you started.
-It won’t get you the broken packages that you tried to install, but at least Apt will be functional again, and you can go back to using it to attempt to install the package and its dependencies.
+It won’t get you the broken packages that you tried to install, but at least Apt will be functional again, and you can go back to using it to attempt to install the package you were originally trying to install and its dependencies.

 Permanent DPKG Lock

 There’s a less common issue with dpkg locks preventing you from doing anything.
-Every time you try to use Apt or dpkg, you get an error saying another application already is … when it isn’t.
+Every time you try to use Apt or dpkg, you get an error saying another application is already using it … when it isn’t.

 sudo rm /var/lib/apt/lists/lock

-For good measure, delete the lock in cache.
+For good measure, delete the lock in the cache.

 sudo rm /var/cache/apt/archives/lock